ramrom/rams_dot_files/README.md

 # Rams Dot Files

-My dot files for POSIX environments and some scripts
+My dot files for Unix-like environments and some scripts

 ## Vim
-Included my `.vim/` dir.
-Currently uses Vundle with plugins:
+- Vim Plug for plugin manager
+- neovim for better integration with coc and scala metals

+### Plugins
+- coc (conqueror of completion)
 - CtrlP
-- nerdtree
+- NERDtree
 - vim-airline
+- vim-commentary
 - vim-tmux-focus-events (to help make autoreload better)

-## Submodules
-Vundle